Webhikers-Docs/bootstrap-vue-cf7/README.md

 ```

-3. Clone the `bootstrap-vue-cf7` (this repo) vue component into your components directory.
+3. Clone the `bootstrap-vue-cf7` component (this repo) into your components directory.
 4. Install `Vue Recaptcha v3`

 ```bash